RainMaker1707/C2_prompt/prompt/prompt.md

 - One

 ## Tasks
+Unzip data.zip and labels.zip with the following command:
+`unzip data.zip` and `unzip labels.zip`
-You task is to detect pattern in the given data file by reading the label file labels/*.json and link it to the unzipped files in data.zip
+You task is to detect pattern in the given data file by reading the label files labels/*.json and link it to the unzipped files in data.zip with their filename

 The labels are represented as follow
 ```